 Chateau Les Carmes Haut Brion Winemaking

-However, 5% of the wine is is aged in clay amphora.
-There is a second wine, Les Clos de Carmes Haut Brion, which is considered a unique wine, because it comes from an entirely different vineyard source.
+However, 5% of the wine is aged in clay amphora.
+You find two types of amphora at Les Carmes Haut Brion, concrete and clay.
+The difference in the anmphora is the amount of air allowed into each type of amphora.
+There is a second wine, Les Clos de Carmes Haut Brion, which is considered a unique wine because it comes from an entirely different vineyard source.

 Much of the vines used to produce Les Clos de Carmes Haut Brion were previously part of Le Thill and Haut Nouchet.
 Guillaume Pouthier is the director of the estate and is also in charge of the winemaking at Les Carmes Haut Brion.

-As you can see from my notes on the older and even ancient vintages, there has been some, quite nice wines made here over the years.
+As you can see from my notes on the older and even ancient vintages, there have been some quite nice wines made here over the years.

-The wines from the 1940’s have been exemplary!
+The wines from the 1940s have been exemplary!
 But the best wines to buy are clearly being made here today.
-In fact, 2016 Les Carmes Haut Brion is the best vintage produced in the history of the estate!
+In fact, the 2016 Les Carmes Haut Brion is the best vintage produced in the history of the estate!